 We are living in a changing era.
 Just a couple of years ago, cannabis was a completely illegal product in most corners of the world.
 Nowadays, governments, pharmaceutical companies, cosmetic companies, and beverage companies are moving into this sector to fulfill new business opportunities in a US$75 billion market.

 The emergence of this new industry, and its subsequent boom, is shaping the agriculture sector across borders.
 Canadian, European and American cannabis companies are looking to South American countries like Colombia and Peru to establish operations in order to lower production costs.
 With emerging markets comes new and evolving standards for production and exportation.

-Cannabis legislation: Colombia and Peru
+Cannabis Manufacturing and Legislation: Colombia and Peru